somcode/CV/README.md

 #### Communication
 The use of XP practices meant that we were assigned a new pair partner each day.
-This was something that I really got a lot out of and I believe it helped us progress our learning a lot more than if we were on our own.
+This was something that I really got a lot out of and I believe it helped me progress my learning a lot more than if i were on my own.

 #### Teamwork